Mono Lake: In print

 Mark Twain's Roughing It, published in 1872, provides an informative early description of Mono Lake in its natural condition in the 1860s.
-Twain found the lake to be a "lifeless, treeless, hideous desert... the loneliest place on earth."
+Twain found the lake to be lying "in a lifeless, treeless, hideous desert... the loneliest place on earth."

 In film

 A scene featuring a volcano in the film Fair Wind to Java (1953) was shot at Mono Lake.